mrmrjing/SoftwareTestingProject/README.md

     * Send random BLE packets to the hardware lock and detect crashes or hangs

 - Highlight which parts of the fuzzer we plan to implement ourselves
+    * Main Loop: Decide which seed to pick from the corpus, how many mutations to apply, scheduling of fuzz iterations
+    * Seed Corpus: Queue/priority queue
+    * Mutation Engine: Domain specific manipulations for HTTP data and BLE packets
+    * Target Interface:
+        * Django --> Python module that issues HTTP requests to local test Django server with coverage running
+        * Hardware lock --> Module that sends BLE packets to the BLE lock
+    * Feedback Engine: Implement custom heuristics to evaluate whether a new input is intersting (covers new path or triggers a unique crash)
 - Discuss set of tools we plan to use out-of-the-box
 - Discuss which parts of the designs are generic, and which parts need to be configured/tuned based on the two case studies
 - Discuss the use cases for the fuzzer, i.e. how would someone use our fuzzer beyond the case studies